Consider using the standard Header element to show the most important actions and navigation in your app.

 - The most important actions available (e.g. compose a message or crop a picture)

-Arrange your Header to maximise the important elements inside your app.
+Arrange your Header to maximize the important elements inside your app.

 Consider how you want your Header to appear; we have two options: default or fixed.